Tinkerforge/doc/en/source/Software/API_Bindings_uC_HAL_Arduino_ESP32.rst

 But the HAL should work with all modules and boards using the ESP32, as listed for example `here <https://en.wikipedia.org/wiki/ESP32#Printed_circuit_boards>`__.

-The HAL requires usage of the `Arduino ESP32 core <https://github.com/espressif/arduino-esp32>`__.
+The HAL requires usage of the Arduino ESP32 core.

 .. _api_bindings_uc_hal_arduino_esp32_examples:

 Testing an Example
 ------------------

+These examples are made to be used with `Arduino ESP32 core <https://docs.espressif.com/projects/arduino-esp32/>`__ in the `Arduino IDE <https://www.arduino.cc/>`__.
+Start by installing both projects according to their manuals.
+Then select the correct board in Arduino IDE.
+If you are using an ESP32 Brick or ESP32 Ethernet Brick then select "ESP32 Dev Module".

-This HAL includes an example driver sketch that can be used to run any example provided with the bindings.
+This HAL includes an example driver Arduino sketch that can be used to run any example provided with the bindings.

 The Arduino IDE has specific requirements to the sketch folder layout.
 A valid folder looks like this:

 * example_driver/

-  * example_driver.ino
+  * example_driver.ino [from the hal_arduino_esp32 folder]
-  * [copy the example C file here]
+  * [copy the example .c file here]
   * src/

     * bindings/